Without understanding why customers abandon carts, it is impossible to reduce cart abandonment.

 Probability Rank: N/A

 Impact Rank: 6

 Some customers chase deals.
 If they can't find a coupon or promotional codes, they will go and look for one elsewhere.

-According to Statista, a full 8% of customers decide to abandon carts when they are unable to locate a coupon code - opting to wait until one shows up and try and find a better deal elsewhere.
+According to Statista, a full 8% of customers cite not being able to find a coupon code as the primary reason for abandoning their cart - opting instead to wait until one shows up and try and find a better deal elsewhere.

 Unfortunately, some checkout processes encourage the feeling of missing out.
 This happens most often when a coupon code search bar is near the checkout.
 The presence of this field promotes the idea that they are paying too much.